The Best Electric Scooter Available Now in the UK

 Price from: £269

-The Pure Air is a fantastic electric scooter that we can't highly recommend enough.
+Pure Air is a fantastic electric scooter that we can't highly recommend enough.
 After last year's debut, the second generation of this e-scooter received some much-needed improvements, including a bigger 500W motor that delivers greater acceleration and climbing power.
-The scooter boasts IP65 water resistance, making it suitable for British weather, and it also has a maximum load capacity of 120kg, which is 20kg greater than the average e-scooter on this list.
+The scooter boasts IP65 water resistance, making it suitable for British weather.
+It has a maximum load capacity of 120kg, which is 20kg greater than the average e-scooter on this list.

-In terms of features, this year's model offers app compatibility so you can lock your scooter if you need to leave it unattended for a few minutes.
-This scooter is a joy to ride due to its 10" pneumatic puncture-resistant tyres, which guarantee a pleasant trip on any surface.
+In terms of features, the latest model offers app compatibility, so you can lock your scooter if you need to leave it unattended for a few minutes.
+This scooter is a joy to ride due to its 10" pneumatic puncture-resistant tyres, guaranteeing a pleasant trip on any surface.

 range: 18.6 miles; top speed: 15.5mph; e-scooter weight: 17kg; maximum rider weight: 120kg; charge time: 5hrs 30mins; motor power: 500W

-Choosing an electric scooter isn’t as easy as you might think, and there are also some legal questions to consider before buying one.
-The following section should help you decide on what sort of electric scooter you’re looking for and whether you feel fully comfortable buying one.
-We'll start off with the laws surrounding electric scooters in the UK.
+Choosing an electric scooter isn't easy.
+There is also some legality to consider before buying.
+The following section should help you decide which electric scooter suits your needs and whether you feel comfortable buying one.
+We'll start off with the UK laws surrounding electric scooters.

 Private electric scooters are classified as "personal light electric vehicles" in the UK.
-If you're caught riding one on roads or pavements, you could be fined and receive six points on your driving license.
-This situation may be about to change, however, with the UK Government saying that expanding the legal use of e-scooters will be a priority in 2022.
-Read our full article on e-scooter legality for more details.
+If caught riding one on roads or pavements, you could be fined and receive six points on your driving license.
+However, this situation may change, with the UK Government saying that expanding the legal use of e-scooters will be a priority in 2022.

-Do you need a helmet when riding an e-scooter?
+Do you require a helmet when riding an e-scooter?

-Electric scooters are simple to transport and control, however it's crucial to be cautious while riding them.
+Electric scooters are simple to transport and control; however, it's crucial to be cautious while riding them.
+Electric scooters may be handled relatively easily, yet it's preferable to be safe than sorry.
 When riding a hire e-scooter in the UK, wearing a helmet is not essential, but we always advise doing so.
-Electric scooters may be controlled with relative ease, yet it's preferable to be safe than sorry.

 Before you start riding your e-scooter, follow these guidelines:

-It is quite simple to operate an electric scooter because they are relatively simple to ride.
-If you've never ridden one before, their rapid speed and agility might take some getting used to.
-Get a grip on your electric scooter for around an hour in a quiet place prior to utilizing it in any congested area.
+It is pretty simple to operate an electric scooter.
+If you've never ridden one before, their rapid speed and agility might take some time.
+Get a feel of your electric scooter for around an hour in a quiet place before utilizing it in any congested area.

-Aside from examining all of its features (including whether any are hidden in an associated software), pay particular attention to how much pressure you need to apply to the throttle to accelerate and when you need to slow down or stop using the brakes.
-It's a good habit while riding always to keep one hand on the brake so you don't lose control of your electric scooter.
+Examining all of the electric scooters' features.
+Pay particular attention to how much pressure is on the throttle to accelerate.
+Test the brakes to know when to slow down or stop.
+It's a good habit while always riding to keep your fingers on the brake, so you don't lose control of your electric scooter.